astromonkeys/saboteur-rock/README.md

 To build and run this project locally:
   1. Clone the repository
   2. Ensure npm and node.js are installed on your system.
-This project was originally developed with npm v8.5.2 and node v16.14.2.
+This project was originally developed with npm v10.9.0 and node v22.12.0.
 You may need newer versions to use updated versions of angular.
-  3. Open a terminal and run `npm install && ng serve` from the repository root.
+  3. Open a terminal and build saboteur-lib(shared objects and types): `cd saboteur-lib && npm run build`.
-  4. In another terminal, `cd` to `/src/server` and run `npm install && npm start` to run the backend server.
+  4. In another terminal, `cd /app/server` and `npm install && npm start` to run the backend server.
+  5. In another terminal, `cd /app/client` and `npm install && npm start` to run the angular dev server.
-  5. Navigate to `http://localhost:4200` in your browser (Chrome works best, but any relatively recent browser should work, including on mobile)
+  6. Navigate to `http://localhost:4200` in your browser (Any relatively recent browser should work, including on mobile)

 Notes:
-  - `/src/server/config.ts` may need to be configured with additional IP addresses - you may need to manually create this file and add this line:
+  - `/app/server/config.ts` may need to be configured with additional IP addresses - you may need to manually create this file and add this line:
     `export const Config = { whitelist: ['http://localhost:4200', <other_local_ip_address>:4200, ...] }`
   In order for the angular server to be accessible from other devices on your local network, you'll need to add your machine's IPv4 address(x.x.x.x) here, in addition to `localhost`.
 Port 4200 is the default port for angular dev servers.
 You may need to check your system's firewall as well.
   - For example, to run the angular server on your local network, the command may look like this: